Auditions & Membership

 CM Audition Requirements:

-• Scales/Rudiments: Prepare scales or rudiments from the L3 Violin packet.
+- Scales/Rudiments: Prepare scales or rudiments from the L3 Violin packet.

-• Solo: Prepare a three-minute solo highlighting your technical proficiency.
+- Solo: Prepare a three-minute solo highlighting your technical proficiency.

-• Excerpts: Prepare the excerpts from the Concertmaster audition packet and the regular L3 Violin packet.
+- Excerpts: Prepare the excerpts from the Concertmaster audition packet and the regular L3 Violin packet.

-The CM auditions will be held before a panel of two professional violinists selected by Education staff and faculty based on their impartiality.
+The CM auditions will be held before a panel of three professional violinists selected by Education staff and faculty based on their impartiality.
 Auditions are recorded for conductors’ review.
 Only the musician is allowed to enter the audition room; parents and friends may wait in the waiting area.
 Expect concertmaster auditions to last up to 30 min.

 Jazz Ensemble